-The Astrophysics Division brings together our world-class observational and theoretical astrophysics together with technology development activities which underpin the research programme.
+The Astrophysics group brings together our world-class observational and theoretical astrophysics together with technology development activities which underpin the research programme.
 The School of Physics and Astronomy has been a world-leader in high-energy astrophysics ever since the 1960s, but its activities have since diversified across the whole electromagnetic spectrum using both space- and ground-based observatories.
 Today, our astrophysics research spans the observations of and theoretical interpretation of many classes of sources.

 Our observational research programmes include the study of transient phenomena, the formation and evolution of galaxies, studies of variable stars and supernovae, and the search for extrasolar planets.
 The School is involved in multiple cutting-edge international observational projects including Swift, NGTS, GOTO, JWST, CTA, XMM-Newton, SVOM, Astrosat, SMILE and Athena.